So if you’re heading to Australia, you’re probably thinking about the Australian Working Holiday Visa.

 Given that timeline, it’s a good idea not to book your flight until your visa approval lands in your inbox, it will save you so much stress!

 To apply for an Australian Working Holiday Visa (subclass 417) you will first need to check if you meet the basic requirements:

 Meet all the requirements?
 Get yourself straight over to the Department of Home Affairs website and apply now!

 Once your Australian Working Holiday Visa has been granted it will be emailed to you electronically.
 It doesn’t require to be stuck in your passport.
 I do, however, recommend printing a copy as this comes in handy when you need to apply for things such as Medicare (access to healthcare).

 You have 365 days to ‘activate’ your visa.
-So if you received your grant on the 1st of January you have until the 1st of January the following year to activate it.
+So, if you received your grant on the 1st of January you have until the 1st of January the following year to enter Australia.

 You are now entitled to travel to Australia and work for up to six months with one employer at a time.